whatnote/ClaimsCorner/README.md

 - Client specific log on.
 - Ability to report motor claims.
 - able to update details of the claim when they become available
-- able to contact the broker directly.
+- able to contact the broker directly if they're ubalb to log on
 - able to contact the broker directly to talk about a specific claim.

 Broker facing.